Haarris003/haarrisapk/README.md

 # WeatherPredicter
-       This weather app is by the help of html css and javascript.
+       This weather predicter app is developed the help of html css and javascript.

-       The features of the weather app is that when you open the application then it tell the weather of the particular city.
+       The features of the weather predicter app is that to tell the weather of the particular city.

-       And it can also tell the weather of any particular city.

-       The code is very easy.

        website  image:
        [image]  https://i.paste.pics/LXF4O.png